 At the Warsaw Summit in 2016, NATO leaders committed to increasing political and practical cooperation with the African Union.
 At the same time, Allies also approved NATO’s Framework for the South, which aims to integrate and streamline NATO’s approach to tackle challenges by focusing on improved capabilities, enhanced anticipation and response, as well as boosting NATO’s regional partnership and capacity-building efforts.
-More recently, in November 2019, NATO and the AU signed an agreement to strengthen political and practical partnership.
-In March 2020, Allies approved additional cooperation initiatives with the aim of progressively maturing the NATO-AU relationship from one of ad-hoc support to substantive practical partnership.
+In November 2019, NATO and the AU signed an agreement to strengthen political and practical partnership and, in March 2020, Allies approved additional cooperation initiatives with the aim of progressively maturing the NATO-AU relationship from one of ad-hoc support to substantive practical partnership.
 NATO’s subordinate commands, in particular Joint Force Command Naples and NATO Strategic Direction South, will play a key role in bringing forward these initiatives alongside their ongoing responsibilities to develop NATO’s regional understanding and situational awareness of the African continent.
 Despite the COVID-19 pandemic, NATO and the AU have maintained strong operational ties.
 In February 2021, AU Commission Chairperson Faki was re-elected for a second term in office.
 Among his eight main priorities, the emphasis on developing multilateral partnerships is a natural match to NATO’s commitment to enhancing practical cooperation.

 In January 2007, the AU made a general request to all partners, including NATO, for financial and logistical support to AMISOM.
 It later made a specific request to NATO in May 2007, requesting strategic airlift support for AU member states willing to deploy in Somalia under AMISOM.
 In June 2007, the North Atlantic Council (NAC) agreed, in principle, to support this request and NATO’s support was initially authorised until August 2007.
 Strategic sealift support was requested at a later stage and agreed in principle by the NAC in September 2009.